 5. What is the story behind the necklaces?

 Raul de Nieves:

 I have just found that rosary from a church in Mexico where my aunt took me.
 This is for the sick peoples.
 Moreover, I have all that jewelry with me, which I receive from my family.
 My mother gives me a medallion which my grandmother wears throughout her life.
-I was afraid to wear that medallion through chain so I just mounted it on a rosary and make sure it’s not fall off.
-I just want to take all that stuff very close to me which my family gives to me.
+I was afraid to wear that medallion through the chain, so I just mounted it on a rosary and made sure it’s not fall off.
+I want to take all that stuff very close to me, which my family gives to me.

 6. Is your work therapeutic for you?

 All my works are like a relationship for me.
 You don’t learn a lot of things from a human until you spend a lot of time and money on them.
 My paintings are like a mirror near me because sometimes the situation comes when I spend a lot of time with my paintings.
 I don’t say that I am crazy, but there are lots of things happening in my mind.
 Sometimes I think and dream about the more bizarre things.
 I can’t just relax.